-The Board of Directors at its Meeting held on April 25, 2019 approved the re-appointment of Mr. Anil Kumar Bhalla as the Managing Director & CEO of the Company for a further period of 3 years w.e.f.
-April 1, 2020 and the same was also approved by the shareholders at the 37th Annual General Meeting of the company held on September 25, 2019.
+The Members at their 40th Annual General Meeting held on September 28, 2022 have approved the re-appointment of Mr. Anil Kumar Bhalla as the Managing Director and CEO of the Company for a further period of 3 years w.e.f.
+April 1, 2023.

-\Notice Period: 3 months
+Notice Period: 3 months

-\ Severance Fees: The services of Wholetime Director and Managing Director & CEO may be terminated by either party at any time after giving a written notice of 3 months to the other party.
+Severance Fees: The services of Wholetime Director and Managing Director & CEO may be terminated by either party at any time after giving a written notice of 3 months to the other party.

-\Stock Options: None
+Stock Options: None